-- 1.11 Previous inspections have focused on the need for regular training and refreshers for officers involved in investigations as well as senior officers appointed as authorising officers and designated persons. - 1.12 The last training at both Councils took place in November 2015.
-Training was deferred in the last 12 months due to the on-going SAMT restructure and the uncertainty regarding the amendments due to the Investigatory Powers Act. - 1.13 Training sessions for the Strategic Alliance Management Team, including those officers appointed as authorising officers and designated persons, and officers in planning enforcement, licensing, environmental health and the benefits team will be scheduled over the next few months.
+1.9 Previous inspections have focused on the need for regular training and refreshers for officers involved in investigations as well as senior officers appointed as authorising officers and designated persons.

+1.10 A training session has now been delivered for the Strategic Alliance Management Team, including those officers appointed as authorising officers and designated persons, and further training has been scheduled for officers in planning enforcement, licensing, environmental health and the benefits team will be scheduled over the next few months.